TODAY’S READING FROM THE OLD TESTAMENT-

 TODAY’S READING FROM THE BOOK OF PSALMS – PSALMS 129:1-8;

-Here we have the equivalent of the Apostle Paul saying that he has been knocked down but not knocked out!
+Here we have the Psalmist’s equivalent of what the Apostle Paul said in 2 Corinthians 4:8-9 that though he has been knocked down, he has not been knocked out!

 He prays that the Lord will turn the tables on the enemies of Zion!